 Sea Ice Extent

-There are three key variables used to describe the state of the ice cover; the ice extent, the ice age, and the ice thickness.
-Sea ice extent is used as the basic description of the state of the Arctic sea ice cover.
+Sea ice extent is the primary descriptor of the state of the Arctic sea ice cover.
 Satellite-based passive microwave instruments have been used to determine sea ice extent since 1979.
-There are two months each year that are of particular interest: September, at the end of summer, when the sea ice reaches its annual minimum extent, and March, at the end of winter, when the ice is at its maximum extent.
-The Arctic sea ice extents in March 2014 and September 2014 are presented in Fig. 4.1.
+There are two months each year that are of particular interest: September, at the end of summer, when the ice reaches its annual minimum extent, and March, at the end of winter, when the ice typically is at its maximum extent.
+Maps of monthly average ice extents in March 2015 and September 2015 are shown in Fig. 4.1.

-Sea ice extent had decreasing trends in all months and virtually all regions, the exception being the Bering Sea during winter.
-The September monthly average trend is now -13.3% per decade relative to the 1981-2010 average (Fig. 4.2).
-The trend is smaller during March (-2.6% per decade), but is still decreasing at a statistically significant rate.
+Sea ice extent has decreasing trends in all months and virtually all regions (the exception being the Bering Sea during winter).
+The September monthly average trend for the entire Arctic Ocean is now -13.4% per decade relative to the 1981-2010 average (Fig. 4.2).
+Trends are smaller during March (-2.6% per decade), but are still decreasing at a statistically significant rate.

-The age of the sea ice is another descriptor of the state of the sea ice cover.
-It serves as an indicator for the ice physical properties including surface roughness, melt pond coverage, and thickness.
+The age of sea ice is another descriptor of the state of the sea ice cover.
+It serves as an indicator for ice physical properties, including surface roughness, melt pond coverage and thickness.
 Older ice tends to be thicker and thus more resilient to changes in atmospheric and oceanic forcing compared to younger ice.
-The age of the ice can be determined using satellite observations and drifting buoy records to track ice parcels over several years (Tschudi et al. 2010, Maslanik et al. 2011).
-This method has been used to provide a record of age of the ice since the early 1980s (Fig. 4.3).
+The age of the ice is determined using satellite observations and drifting buoy records to track ice parcels over several years (Tschudi et al. 2010; Maslanik et al. 2011).
+This method has been used to provide a record of the age of the ice since the early 1980s (Tschudi et al. 2015).

 Sea Ice Thickness